 New York coaching great and former St. John's school record holder joins Red Storm coaching staff.

-McCree, who graduated from St. John’s with a bachelor degree in Criminal Justice, worked as a Federal Agent for over 21 years as a U.S. Postal Inspector.
+McCree, who graduated from St. John’s with a bachelor degree in Criminal Justice, worked as a Federal Agent for over 21 years as a U.S. Postal Inspector, while coaching part time.
 He retired from government work in 2008.

 McCree has been elected into the Essex Catholic Hall of Fame, the Bloomfield, N.J., Hall of Fame and the Newark, N.J.
 Athletic Hall of Fame.He currently resides in Seaford, NY, with his wife Mary.